kingsdigitallab/alice-thornton/frontend/posts/news/2023-08-30-edge-blog-melons-hwj.md

   - blogs
 ---

-Project postdoctoral fellow Dr. Jo Edge has written a [blog post](https://www.historyworkshop.org.uk/food/forbidden-fruit/) on melons in the early modern period for History Workshop Journal's *Eating the Past* series.
+Project postdoctoral fellow Dr Jo Edge has written a [blog post](https://www.historyworkshop.org.uk/food/forbidden-fruit/) on melons in the early modern period for *History Workshop Journal*'s 'Eating the Past' series.

-Inspired by Thornton's recounting of her uncle Edward Osborne's death from eating too many melons in September 1647, Jo examines why the melon was both revered as an exotic fruit and feared as a dangerously cold and moist foodstuff in early modern Europe.
+Inspired by Thornton's recounting of her uncle Edward Osborne's death from eating too many melons in September 1647, Edge examines why the melon was both revered as an exotic fruit and feared as a dangerously cold and moist foodstuff in early modern Europe.